How do you Get Top Market Value when you Sell?

 To determine your home’s true market value and set expectations for what you’re likely to sell it for, you should:

 While these considerations will yield an approximate market value, the best way to determine your home’s value will be to get a Comparative Market Analysis from an experienced REALTOR® who lives the market day-in, day-out.
-We have 80+ real estate agents in our five offices who’ll be happy to provide you with a CMA.
+We have 100+ real estate agents in our six offices who’ll be happy to provide you with a CMA.

 Price Your Home To Sell When Its Market Exposure And Buyer Interest Are Highest